shelbyspees/speesblog/_posts/2015-03-24-how-to-write-a-resume.md

 Those last two points are the main reason why you'd include a summary, as opposed to not putting anything, since most of the time your resume will be sent in response to a particular job posting.
 If you're posting your resume on a job board for recruiters to come find you, the summary will help them match positions to your needs.

->Third-year computer science student experienced with Android application development seeking Software Developer Intern position in the greater Los Angeles area for Summer 2015.
+>Third-year computer science student experienced with Android application development seeking Software Developer Intern position for summer 2015 in the greater Los Angeles area.
 Available full-time from May 1st.

 ---